29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/pre-cov-rebuild/hooks-mech/identify.typ

 It was able to score consistently at lower RPMs

 = To be improved
-As mentioned previously, the intake struggled with initially sucking in rings since it was angled too far downwards, which meant that a ring would lift up the entire intake whilst it slid underneath the flex wheels.
-This generally meant that our intake wasn't as clean as we would like it to be.
-Additionally, our intake ramp touched the floor, which increased drive friction.
+The ring mech was unable to score consistently at higher RPMs, which meant that it was overall slower than other robots on the field.
+Additionally, we may want to implement some form of colour sort to automatically discard unwanted rings.

 = What we want
-Moving forwards we want an intake solution, which:
+Moving forwards we want a ring mech solution, which:
-- can suck in rings without external help
+- must score rings consistently
-- doesn't lift much when intaking
+- should score rings quickly
-- has a ramp that is flush with the floor but not actually touching it
+- can potentially discard unwanted rings